MiguelCastillo/amd-resolve/README.md

   }
   ```

-  That will tell the resolver the location for `md5` to create a proper file object that points to `path/to/file/module`.
+  That will tell resolver the location for `md5` to create a proper file object that points to `path/to/file/module.js`.

 - @property {array} `packages` - is an array for defining directory aliases to files.
 Think npm packages that have an `index.js` or a `main.js`.

   A package can just be a string, in which case resolver will generate urls in the form of `packagename/main.js`.
 That is to say that if you have a package called `machines`, then resolving that package will generate a url to `machinge/main.js`.

-  Alternatively, a package can be an object used for more granual control of the resolution process.
+  Alternatively, a package can be an object that gives more granual control of the resolution process.
 The following properties are supported:

   - @property {string} `location` - which is the location on disk.
   - @property {string} `main` - file name.
-Define if `main.js` is not the correct file.
+Provide one if the module file is other than `main.js`.
   - @property {string} `name` - package name.

 - @property {object} `shim` - maps code in the global object to modules.
-An example of this is `Backbone`.
-So, in order to consume `Backbone` as a dependency in your module, resolver needs to know how to find it in the global object, and load its dependencies (`underscore`).
+An example of this is `Backbone`, which is loaded into the global object.
+So, in order to consume `Backbone` as a dependency in your module, resolver needs to know how to find it in the global object and also know its dependencies (`underscore`).

   Shims provides two options
   - @property {string} `exports | name` - The name of the code in the global object.